-Other games like bowling requires you to be at the bowling alley, and they may also be operating at certain hours.
-All these can inconvenience you.
+Other games like bowling require you to be at the bowling alley, and they may also be operating at certain hours.
+All of these can inconvenience you.
 But with sports betting, especially if you choose to bet online, you can do so in your home in a pair of pajamas or any other clothing of your choice; this makes convenience to get better.

 5. Easy to get started

-Some hobbies require so much regarding the equipment to be used, rules that you have to follow, and time for you to participate them.
+Some hobbies require so much regarding the equipment to be used, rules that you have to follow, and time for you to participate in them.
 This can be challenging especially if you don’t have the time and resources to commit to it.

 But with sports betting, it’s easy to get started with because it doesn’t require any equipment or financial commitment for you to get started.
 With just $5 you can start betting on a game.
 Then another good thing with sports betting is that you can bet with the same amount over and over again even if it is $5 because you are not required to bet more than the amount you want to bet with.

-And because of the plenty sports betting sites, you can start betting any time you feel like.
+And because of the plenty of sports betting sites, you can start betting any time you feel like.
 You’re no longer required to search for a casino to bet, you can start betting wherever you are whenever you want.

 TIPS FOR BEGINNERS